DanielleYasso/Gems-Game/README.md

     player.next_pos("up")

 An instance method can be thought of as being _inside_ a particular instance.
-From inside that instance, the method needs a variable to refer to the instance it's inside of, thus the 'self' parameter.
+From inside that instance, the method needs a variable to refer to the instance it's inside of, thus the ```self``` parameter.

-Update your keyboard handler to use the new .next\_pos() method.
-We first decide which direction the player is trying to move by checking the keyboard with a big if statement
+Update your keyboard handler to use the new ```.next_pos()``` method.
+We first decide which direction the player is trying to move by checking the keyboard with a big ```if``` statement

     direction = None
     if symbol == key.UP: